01 of 13

 The hospital was a busy place.
 Numerous prisoners would fall ill with tropical fevers, injuries, exhaustion, and other ailments.

 Thousands died in the penal colony, whether trying to escape, or of natural causes, illnesses, and brutal treatment.Continue to 10 of 13 below.

 10 of 13

 In contrast to the prisoners, the Director lived in some comfort high on the hill, with scenic views over the water and pleasant breezes tempering the heat and humidity.

-Devil's Island Photo Gallery - Path and Ruins
+Path and Ruins

-The only way to and from the islands was by boat.
-Today, people can swim in the protected water by this jetty.
-Visitors can make the crossing easily from Cayenne by motor launch or catamaran, enjoy lunch and tour the ruins easily in a half-day or day trip.
-Tours are conducted in French.
-Shuttle boats leave Kourou about eight in the morning for the hour's trip to Isle Royale and return about four in the afternoon.
+Today, people swim in the protected water by this jetty.
+Visitors cross easily from Cayenne by motor launch or catamaran, enjoy lunch, and tour the ruins easily in a half-day or day trip.
+Sailing boats are available for charter, but access to Devil's Island where the political convicts were held is strictly forbidden.

 Fishing is good in these waters.
 Deep sea fishing off the islands is for tarpoon, mackerel, tuna, swordfish, marlin, and others, including sharks.